will-mei/cfiojobs/README.md

+A script bundle that help you to run fio benchmark on a cluster.
+Makes your disk testing much easier.

-This script is a simple fio jobs and file distributor.
+This script is a fio jobs and file distributor.
 You can also run commands on multiple hosts with it.
 Remenber, you need passwordless SSH access permssions for all hosts, and use a comma as a delimiter when you have multiple group units.

 usage :